JCGuest/JCGuest.github.io/_posts/2019-12-14-ruby_on_rails.markdown

 ![](https://4.bp.blogspot.com/-fN7Mf2u71nE/UpFE0NERslI/AAAAAAAAAdE/vVDxnUFlrFM/s640/static.png)

-And thats where it all starts!
+And thats where it all starts.
 Hope you had as much fun as I did!